 M2 provides funding for roadway improvements through the RCP and signal synchronization improvements through the RTSSP.
-The Guidelines serve as the mechanism that OCTA uses to administer these competitive funding sources.
-Proposed changes to these Guidelines were presented and approved by both the TSC and TAC in June 2021, and staff is now seeking Board approval of proposed modifications to the 2022 Guidelines and authorization to initiate the 2022 RCP and RTSSP annual call.
+The guidelines serve as the mechanism that OCTA uses to administer these competitive funding sources.
+Recommended changes to the guidelines were presented and approved by both the TSC and TAC in June 2022, and staff is now seeking Board approval of proposed modifications to the 2023 guidelines and authorization to initiate the 2023 RCP and RTSSP annual call.